How to make Prenuptial Agreements stick

 What would be the fee arrangement for you to handle my divorce case?
 Divorce lawyers normally set fees in one of two ways: they either charge a fixed fee for the entire case, or they charge a retainer against which they bill an hourly fee.
 Make sure you completely understand how you will be billed.
 A good lawyer will want to make sure that you completely understand and are comfortable with the fee arrangement.
 If you have any questions, ask.

 Do not forget to ask what happens if you have a problem or question about your bill?
 Do you get billed for that too?
+At our Firm, we do not charge a client for anything related to their bills from us.
+We are happy to answer client’s questions about their bills and assist them with payments – at no charge,

 What other costs can I expect?
 In addition to lawyer’s fees, there are other costs that are typically associated with your divorce case such as court costs, subpoenas, and sometimes such things as private investigator fees, depositions, etc. Ask the lawyer what types of costs are likely to be involved in your case and how much you can expect to pay for them.

-Will you send me monthly itemized bills showing the time that you spent on my case and the expenses incurred?
+Will you send me regular itemized bills showing the time that you spent on my case and the expenses incurred?
 If you are being charged by the hour, the lawyer should systematically keep you updated with regard to your trust account balance.
 If you ever have a question about a charge on your bill, talk to the lawyer about it.
 Address it sooner rather than later.

 Do you have any resources that you can make available to me to help me reduce the pain and expense of divorce?
 Obviously, going through a divorce can be a very traumatic experience.
 A lawyer that is willing to educate you about the process and the law affecting your case will help remove some of the concerns that you may have.